 His kingdom’s diplomats had assured him that Marcela was beautiful, and that there was nothing innately cruel about her character.
 Despite these reassurances, he advanced with a heavy heart.
 His parents sympathized, although there was nothing that could be done.
 They knew where his preferences lay.

 Efren would be capable of ‘performing’ on his wedding night…and beyond if Marcela seemed intent on bearing children.
 He would be there in body if not in spirit.
-Thankfully, his younger siblings, like most people, experienced attractions to members of the opposite sex, and had already produced several heirs.
+Thankfully, his younger siblings, like most people, experienced attractions to members of the opposite sex and should have no trouble producing several heirs.
 He wouldn’t be pressured by his family to father children, although he’d be willing for the sake of marriage harmony.

 Gideon Bailey, the Zioneven ambassador assigned to Sheburat, approached on horseback alongside Jeremy Cook, one of Efren’s entourage who’d ridden ahead to alert the castle of their expected day of arrival.
 As they got closer, it became obvious from Jeremy’s twitching expression that the man was bursting to give Efren some news.
 Gideon was much better at schooling his features, but still, his very presence riding out to greet Efren rather than waiting in the castle spoke of something important to report without Sheburat witnesses to—to what?